-[The Insurer] [redacted] identifies which agent submitted the application based on their agent number and signature.
+[The Insurer] [redacted] identified which agent submitted the application based on their agent number and signature.

-b) If it uses Identifying codes for the agents, how and when are those assigned?
+b) If it uses Identifying codes for the agent, how and when are those assigned?

-Each agent is assigned a unique code number by the Company when authorized to represent the company in the province in which agent is licensed.
+Each agent is assigned a unique code number by the Company when authorized to represent the company in the province

-- 3. [...] - 4.
-What system does [the Insurer] [redacted] have in place to verify the electronic signatures of the applicants and the agents?
+4. What system does [the Insurer] [redacted] have in place to verify the electronic signatures of the applicants and the agents?